- 1 boneless beef chuck roast (about 2 pounds), cut into 2-inch pieces

 - Sprinkle beef with salt and pepper.
 In a large skillet, heat oil over medium-high heat.
 Brown beef in batches.
 Remove with a slotted spoon to a 3- or 4-qt. slow cooker.

-- In same pan, add onion and celery; cook and stir 6-8 minutes or until tender.
+- In same pan, add onion and celery; cook and stir until tender, 6-8 minutes.
 Add garlic; cook 1 minute longer.
 Add broth, wine, rosemary and bay leaf.
-Bring to a boil; cook 8-10 minutes or until liquid is reduced to about 2 cups.
+Bring to a boil; cook until liquid is reduced to about 2 cups, 8-10 minutes.

 - Pour over beef in slow cooker; stir in mushrooms.
-Cook, covered, on low 6-8 hours or until meat is tender.
+Cook, covered, on low until meat is tender, 6-8 hours.
 Remove rosemary and bay leaf.

 - In a small bowl, mix cornstarch, water and vinegar until smooth; gradually stir into beef mixture.
 Serve with noodles.
 Yield: 8 servings.